muratk5n/thirdwave/en/README.md

 anti-dollar lobby, not-leading powers jealous their currency is not the main one.
 Printing per-se isn't bad, the issue is who you print it *for*.
 There is always printing.
 Plus developed countries aren't foolish enough to end up like bleeping Venezuella.
-So if there is inflation, we can suspect wage increases, or supply issues, or both.
+Then if there is inflation, we can suspect wage increases, or supply issues, or both.

 ---